 Today after my last final exam, I went out to the edge of the duck pond and cried!
 Then I gave God the glory for enabling me to flourish at CCU.
 Then I knelt and prayed.

 After my time beside the duck pond, I went to the classroom where I had my second class at CCU, starting on Monday morning, August 25, 2008.
-(Ironically, that class my first semester, New Testament Introduction, was my favorite class of my entire time at CCU, though I had a number of other incredible classes.)
+That was the New Testament survey class.
 I sat in the exact chair where I sat for the whole semester.
-Then going to the class where I had my first class at 8:00 am that same Monday morning, a great history class, I sat down in my same seat and said the Lord's Prayer.
+Then I went to the classroom where I had my first class at 8:00 am that same Monday morning, a great American history class!
+I sat down in my same seat and said the Lord's Prayer.
 It was an incredible time of acknowledging the finish.

 For my success at Colorado Christian University, I say, "To God be the glory!!!"